-UNESCO Slave Route Project and GHFP have co-organised an international symposium hosted by the Berkley Center at Georgetown University, Washington, D.C. on 18/19 October 2018.
-The Symposium aimed to address the root causes of racial prejudices and discrimination derived from slavery, both past and present.
+UNESCO Slave Route Project and the GHFP collaborate with an aim to develop conceptions, methodologies, approaches and practices of healing that can also help address the roots of racism.To this end, on 18/19 October 2018 , we co-organised an international symposium hosted by the Berkley Center at Georgetown University, Washington, D.C.
+This 1st International Symposium aimed to address the root causes of racial prejudices and discrimination derived from slavery, both past and present.